Sallah: Appearances

+Sallah's third and final film appearance is Indiana Jones and the Dial of Destiny (2023).
+Rhys-Davies expressed interest in reprising the role for the film, and his appearance in the film was confirmed at the D23 Expo in September 2022.
+In the film, Sallah is a taxi driver living in New York City with his family; it is explained that Indy helped relocate them to the United States during World War II.
+Sallah drives Indy to John F. Kennedy International Airport for a flight to Tangier, and returns for the final scene of the film, in which Jones is reunited with his estranged wife Marion.

 Sallah appeared in Marvel Comics's The Further Adventures of Indiana Jones, where he helps Indiana recover the Chachapoyan Fertility Idol in Marrakech (that Rene Belloq stole in the Raiders opening sequence).
 The 1990 novel Young Indiana Jones and the Tomb of Terror details his first encounter with Indiana in 1913, and his full name is given as Sallah Mohammed Faisel el-Kahir.
 Sallah reappeared in the ninth and twelfth Bantam Books novels set before the films: in 1933 Sallah helped Indiana find the philosopher's stone, and the following year he provides sanctuary for Jones on his way to the Great Sphinx of Giza.
-Rhys-Davies expressed interest in reprising the role for a planned fifth Indiana Jones film.
-Sallah's appearance in the film was confirmed at the D23 Expo in September 2022, with Rhys-Davies reprising the role.